yaroslav2k/spbu-anticheat-project/README.md

 2. start docker server and run build_local.bat

 ### Runtime configuration
+1.The whole time app is running docker server should be running

-Run our app from shortcut "studyfair" in directory
+2. Run our app from shortcut "studyfair" in directory

 ## Installation